tvheadend/tvheadend/docs/class/mpegts_network.md

 !['Add new network'](static/img/doc/addnewnetwork.png)

-Pressing the *[Save]* button (at the bottom of the dialog) will commit your changes and close the dialog, pressing the *[Apply]* button will commit your changes but won't close the dialog, pressing the *[Cancel]* button closes the dialog - any unsaved changes will be lost.
+Once you're happy with what you've entered into the dialog you can save the network using the *[Save]* button (closing the dialog), save your pending changes and continue making further adjustments by pressing the *[Apply]* button, or cancel any unsaved changes (and close the dialog) by pressing the *[Cancel]* button.

 **Notes**: